mattmakai/fullstackpython.com/source/content/pages/04-web-development/16-static-site-generator.markdown

   ([source code](https://github.com/getnikola/nikola)) takes in reStructuredText, Markdown or Jupyter (IPython) Notebooks and combines the files with Mako or Jinja2 templates to output static sites.
-It is compatible with Python 2.7 until 2016 and Python 3.3+ for the foreseeable future.
+It is compatible with both Python 2.7 and 3.3+.
+Python 2.7 will be dropped in early 2016 while Python 3.3+ will continue to be supported.

 * [Acrylamid](http://posativ.org/acrylamid/)
   ([source code](https://github.com/posativ/acrylamid)) uses incremental